 Even the most well-designed inventory control system can run into trouble.
 Knowing what to watch for is the first step toward building a resilient process that can handle bumps in the road.
 From simple human mistakes to complex supply chain disruptions, anticipating these common challenges will help you prepare effective solutions and keep your operations running smoothly.
 Let’s look at the four biggest hurdles you’re likely to face.

-Overcoming Human Error and Inaccurate Data
+How to Minimize Human Error and Bad Data

 No matter how great your team is, people make mistakes.
 A simple typo during data entry or a miscount during a physical stock check can throw your entire inventory system off balance.
 These small inaccuracies snowball, leading to incorrect stock levels, which can cause you to either over-order products or run out of a bestseller unexpectedly.
 To minimize these risks, implement systems that reduce manual work.
 Using barcode scanners for receiving and sales is a great start.
 You can also build in regular data verification processes and provide clear, consistent training to ensure everyone follows the same procedures.